icedwater/CondMDI/data_loaders/custom/README.md

 both of which are used during training and inference.
 So we need to add `myrig` to the lists in both `get_dataset_class` and `get_dataset`.

+This means a new class called `myrig` needs to be built based on the default `HumanML3D` class.
+We can use `CustomRig` as a template.
+Once that is done, import it in `get_dataset_class`.

 ### Update `utils/model_util.py`